tghastly/PYNQ-1/docs/source/overlays/peripherals/peripherals_overview.rst

 .. image:: ../../images/pmod_pins.png
    :align: center

 Pmods that use both rows (e.g. 2x4 pins, 2x6 pins), should usually be aligned to the left of the connector (to align with VCC and GND).
-VCC and GND are labelled on the PYNQ-Z1 board.

 .. image:: ../../images/pmod_tmp2_8pin.JPG